Welcome to the Söllingen Air Force Museum

 G-91 in front of the hangar at an event Team poses in front of the Starfighter cockpit Talk and laughter with the crowd in front of the Starfighter cockpit Instructor explains the Starfighter cockpit interior Barbecue party in the Backyard Starfighter pilot with a teddy and a Starfighter cockpit in the background

-In 1999, Herbert Lienhart (1953 - 2009), founder of the association "German Canadian Air Force Museum e.V.", set himself the task of documenting the 40-year presence of the Canadian Armed Forces at the military airfield in Söllingen and remembering it for future generations.
-His main concern was to preserve and continue the connections and friendships with his Canadian friends that had developed during this time.
+The founder of the "German-Canadian Air Force Museum e.V.", Herbert Lienhart (1953 - 2009), set himself the task in 1999 of documenting the 40-year presence of the Canadian Armed Forces at the Söllingen military airfield and preserving it for future generations.
+His main goal was to maintain and continue the connections and friendships that developed during this time with Canadian friends.

 • Platform for Veterans & Aviation Enthusiasts

-• Canada Day, Open Day & much more
+• Canada Day, Open House & much more

-We are always looking for new members to help us keep the museum "in good shape" and expand it.
-We are looking for aviation and technology enthusiasts, veterans, model builders and many "good spirits" who make our club so valuable!
+We are constantly looking for new members to help us keep the museum "in shape" and to expand it.
+We are looking for aviation and technology enthusiasts, veterans, model builders, and many "good spirits" who make our association so valuable!

-Do you want to become a member?
-You'll find the application document on our contact page.
+Would you like to become a member?
+You can find the membership application on our contact page.